-The button for the rear window defroster is located on the left side of the instrument panel below the headlamp switch.
+The control for the rear window defroster is located on the left side of the instrument panel below the headlamp switch.

-The button that controls the rear window defroster
+The control for the rear window defroster

 Clear away any snow that is on the rear window before using the defroster.
 With the engine running, push the defrost button.